aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/databarborder/_index.md

 ```

-Gets or sets the border's type of data bars specified by a conditional formatting rule.
+the border's type of data bars specified by a conditional formatting rule.

 **Returns:**
 int